Best broker for Italian investors

 • IVAFE 0.2%/year + Quadro RW filing required for Italian tax residents.

 • DEGIRO provides an annual transaction overview report — usable with a commercialista.
-However, some Italian users have historically reported errors in DEGIRO’s Italian fiscal reports in past years — always cross-check the report with your own trade records before filing.
+However, some Italian users have historically reported errors in DEGIRO’s Italian fiscal reports — always cross-check the report with your own trade records before filing.

 • Regulated by BaFin (via flatexDEGIRO Bank); investor compensation up to €20,000 under German scheme.